kammitama5/kammitama5.github.io/_posts/2020-03-28-Saturday-March-28th.md

 <img src="/images/AAAI_small/fishtopos.png" width="400">

 - This was a model created by a student group at USC during [ACADIA](https://news.usc.edu/70069/attendance-at-acadia-architecture-conference-soars/) (in 2014, when I attended; I also had the privilege of attending the lecture by
-Zaha Hadid and meeting and speaking with Will Wright), in which 3D models were made using Rhino and then 3D printed.
+Zaha Hadid, meeting and speaking with Will Wright, and taking one of my first Python workshops ever with architect and designer [Marc Fornes](https://theverymany.com/)), in which 3D models were made using Rhino and then 3D printed.
 Could we make these kinds of topological meshes based on parametric modelling using Haskell?

 ## This Self-Isolation